mastodon/fediverse_discovery_providers/content/_index.md

 be able to incorporate all the feedback we get into the very first draft of everything we publish.
-But rest assured that we are committed to continue working on this even after this first project has ended, so we will be able to make adjustmens later on.
+But rest assured that we are committed to continue working on this even after this first project has ended, so we will be able to make adjustments later on.

+We welcome participation on the related Github projects we will publish soon.
+We will update this page accordingly.

 ## Specifications

-As part of this project we will be working on two separate specifications that build on each other:
+As part of this project we will be working on specifications in two different, but related areas:

 1. A generic way to add "providers" to a Fediverse server instance.
    These "providers" might serve other purposes than just search and discovery[^2], so we want to make sure server admins can easily add providers and choose which capabilities they would like to use.
-2. The server-to-server protocol between an instance and a discovery provider.
+2. The server-to-server protocols between an instance and a discovery provider.
 This will specify how an instance will "feed" content to a discovery provider to index.
 And how a discovery provider can be queried to actually search and